Oriery/advanced-throttle-debounce/README.md

 # advanced-throttle-debounce

-Converts a function into debounced or throttled one
+Converts a function into debounced or throttled one so that it is not called too often.

-- Well tested
+This library:

+- is well tested;
-- Supports both sync and async functions returning a value
+- supports both sync and async functions;
+- functions can return a value or throw an error;
-- Can differentiate attempts by arguments, 'this' context, similar 'this' context, similar arguments
+- can differentiate attempts by arguments, 'this' context, similar 'this' context, similar arguments;
-- Rich options for all needs
+- has rich options for all your needs (otherwise create an issue);
-- Typescript support
+- supports TypeScript;
+- does not have any dependencies.

 ## Terminology used in this documentation

 - debounce (debounced) - used interchangeably with 'throttle' unless specified otherwise.
 - ATTEMPT - an attempt to call a debounced function.
 - CALL - a real call to function.
-- ATTEMPT GROUP - a group of attempts that are divided by the 'wait' time and sometimes by the 'maxWait' time.
+- ATTEMPT GROUP - a group of attempts that are divided by the 'wait' time and sometimes forced to divide because of the 'maxWait' time.
 - LEADING CALL - the call in the beginning of an attempt group (simultaneously with LEADING ATTEMPT).
 - TRAILING CALL - the call in the end of an attempt group. 'wait' time after the last ATTEMPT in the group.
 - DIVIDING CALL - the call which divides too long groups of attempts into smaller groups by the 'maxWait' time (if it is provided in options).